oonisim/AWS-CloudFormation/README.md

     Web 02 server:<br>
     ![](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/ELB2Web02.png)

-4. Copy the SSH private key of the Key Pair to the NAT instance to be able to SSH into other instances.
+4. From the EC2 instances view, get the NAT instance public IP (only instance to which a public IP is assigned).
-5. SSH login to the NAT instance with the Key Pair.
+5. Copy the SSH private key of the Key Pair to the NAT instance to be able to SSH into other instances.
+SSH login to the NAT instance with the Key Pair.

     <pre><code>
     oonisim@:~/.ssh$ scp ec2.pem ec2-user@13.59.1.71:~/.ssh/